hoanghuydang/alert-creation-import-sentinel/README.md

   + Import all of our Sentinel Analytics Rules
   + Select the “CUSTOM: Brute Force SUCCESS - Windows” Alerts and “Edit” it
   + Copy the query and fully inspect/dissect it in Log Analytics Workspace
-  + Do for the remaining “CUSTOM” Analytics Rules